- Alexander Dennis Enviro 400

 - See also: Alexander Dennis Enviro 400H, Enviro 400 MMC & Enviro 400 CBG

 Nine Enviro 400s 1201-9 were originally owned and operated by Weavaway Travel (Newbury & District).
-The first six were branded for Reading Buses Jet Black route 1 between Reading and Newbury and operated under contract to Reading Buses, and the last three were Weavaway fleet vehicles (branded Newbury & District Skyrider) that were used on route 1 as spares when required.
+The first six were specified and branded for Reading Buses Jet Black route 1 between Reading and Newbury and operated under contract to Reading Buses, and the last three were Weavaway fleet vehicles (branded Newbury & District Skyrider) that were used on route 1 as spares when required.
 Consequently all nine were fitted with Reading's real time information and bus stop announcement system, requiring the allocation of fleet numbers 1201-9 from the outset.
 The vehicles were also fitted with Euro V EEV engines, high back seats, seatbelts and free WiFi.
 1207-9 also featured tables.

 1203 is seen below at the official launch event at the Holiday Inn, Padworth on 4th April 2011, the day before it entered service: